clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure.rst

    You are now logged into your new |CL| VM as [user], where [user] is your user name.
-To check which software bundles are included with this VM image, run the :command:`swupd bundle-list` command inside the VM:
+To check which software bundles are included with this VM image, run the :command:`sudo swupd bundle-list` command inside the VM:

    .. code-block:: bash